It opens your abdomen (belly), where urine leaves your body.

 This makes it easier for your doctor and nurses to remove the pouch from the wafer and reattach it without pressing hard on your abdomen.
 It will help you feel more comfortable when your doctor checks your stoma.

 After you are discharged from the hospital, you will use either a 2-piece or a one-piece bag system.
 A home care nurse will visit you to help you continue learning how to care for your stoma and the pouching system.

 You can use different pouching systems as your body heals and your stoma gets smaller.
 You will have appointments with an outpatient nurse.

 They will look at your stoma with you, track how it is healing, and help you choose the pouching system and ostomy accessory products (products you can use in conjunction with your pouching system) that are best for your body.

-Your first appointment with your outpatient WOC nurse will be 2 weeks after you are discharged from the hospital.
-It is also helpful to schedule follow-up appointments with your WOC outpatient nurse 2-3 months and 6 months after your surgery.
+Your first appointment with your outpatient WOC nurse will be two weeks after being discharged from the hospital.
+It is also helpful to schedule follow-up appointments with your WOC outpatient nurse 2-3 months after your surgery.

 You should also contact your nurse if you have skin problems or have questions about your pouching system.